Found in 10 Collections and/or Records:

-Scope and Content note This collection is comprised of two volumes of "The Reality of the Spiritual World," including both a typed manuscript and the handwritten draft of the volume.
-The volume was originally a series of lectures given by Thomas R. Kelly in New York in the Spring of 1940, and given again at Pendle Hill and published in 1942.
+"The Reality of the Spiritual World," was originally a series of lectures given by Thomas R. Kelly in New York in the Spring of 1940, and given again at Pendle Hill and published in 1942.
 The volume includes reflections on the nature of God and the nature of the spiritual world.

-Scope and Contents note This collection is composed of the original, handwritten, single volume journal of John Letchworth Kite.
-Journal entries largely describe Quaker Meetings in detail, including the names of each person who spoke at meeting, what their message was, and how Kite felt about each particular message.
+Journal entries describe Quaker Meetings in detail, including the names of each person who spoke at meeting, what their message was, and how Kite felt about each particular message.
 In addition to detailed descriptions of Meetings, Kite's entries also include his own personal spiritual and religious reflections.

 Approximately 500 letters (also a few clippings, poems and other items) of the related Clark and Winston families of Virginia and Indiana.
 Letters discuss family and friends, the small schools that many members of these families began in the Midwest, as well as comments on politics, slavery, religion, education, the Civil War and friends/family fighting in the Confederate army, and other topics.